seahorn/crab/README.md

 ```

 This is the C++ code to build the corresponding Crab CFG and run the
-analysis using the Zones domain (this code will not compile like it
+analysis using the Zones domain (note: this code has been simplified
+for presentation purposes and it might not compile like it is.
+Go to
-is.
-Go to `tests` directory for real examples):
+`tests` directory for real examples):

 ```c++
     // CFG-based language